xiangpingyu/TMCA-AAVseq-primary-data-analysis/README.md

 BLAST-Based Alignments: BLAST is used to perform DNA sequence alignments in a looped fashion.
 The LS and RS Python scripts further process the BLAST results.

 #### (02)Rearrange.sh
-"Bash Script":

-Function process_file(): A series of operations is applied to BLAST results or tabular data.

-Main Execution Loop: Files with a specific naming convention are processed based on certain conditions.

-Execute R Code: An embedded R script is executed.

-"R Script":

-Data Visualization: A histogram is created from the Flen.txt file and saved as dlen.png.

 Data Processing: A series of functions and operations process files in specific directories, merge their data, and save combined results.